 Dr. Taylor attended The University of Toronto Faculty of Medicine and he graduated M.B. in 1909.
 While in university he played football and he was elected as the President of the Athletic Association in his third year.
-Dr. Taylor interned for 3 years at St Mike’s Hospital in Toronto.
+Dr. Taylor interned for 3 years at St Michael’s Hospital in Toronto.
 He worked in the pathology laboratory of the Ontario Department of Public Health and for a short time where he worked with Dr. George McKeough in Chatham.
 According to the 1928 Ontario Medical Register, Dr. Taylor joined the College of Physicians and Surgeons on the 18th of July, 1911.

 Once he established himself in Wallaceburg, he became the Medical Officer of Health for the town and the Chief Coroner for the District.

 Dr. Taylor married Maud “Anna” Mickle on the 15th of May, 1912.
 She was born in Chatham Township on the 4th of September, 1880, the daughter of Dexter Mickle and the former Jane Allen.
 Her parents were farmers and Mrs. Taylor was a teacher.
 She had two younger sisters named Edna and Ethel.